-data and noticed some interesting patterns.
-The decided to group the birds based on these patterns.
-1) What does Graph #1 tell you about the abundance of the Group A birds over the year?
-2) What does Graph #2 tell you about the abundance of Group B birds over the year?
-3) List any environmental components of the desert southwest and/or adaptations that you think might contribute to some birds being "winter residents" or "summer residents".
+1. What does Graph # 1 tell you about the abundance of the Group A birds over the year?
+2. What does Graph # 2 tell you about the abundance of Group B birds over the year?
+3. be List any environmental components of the desert southwest that you think might contribute to some birds ing "winter residents" or "summer residents".
+4. How might climate change affect birds in each of these groups?